Megalukes/loveplane.lua/README.md

 loveplane:setSize(width,height)
 loveplane:setBitmap(imagemName)
 ```
-You can also move your plane's x and y.
+You can also move your loveplane object's x and y.
 This is useful if you want to move the parallax.
 ```
 x,y = 0,0
 function love.update(dt)